 - After a purchase – customer’s will come into direct contact with training material, follow-up enquiries and future marketing communication

-Broken down, it consists of 7 phases; Out of market, trigger, initial brand consideration, active evaluation, purchase decision, experience and loyalty.
+Broken down, the customer journey consists of 7 phases; Out of market, trigger, initial brand consideration, active evaluation, purchase decision, experience and loyalty.

 Let’s take a look at each phase (and the customer’s mindset) in more detail – starting with the out-of-market phase.
 In this example, we’ll be viewing the customer journey from the perspective of a B2B buyer.

 In the out-of-market phase, the customer is looking to improve their business.
 They want their company, department or team to be more productive and more efficient.
 At this phase, they may not know how to achieve these goals, but they are open to inspiration.

 The trigger phase begins once the customer uncovers the opportunity to grow their business.
 It could be that sales are going down or that customer complaints are growing, but these indicators act as a trigger to changing the way they work.

 Once the customer identifies a solution to their problem, they will begin their initial search.
 A project group, involving all stakeholders will be formed to identify the top brands in their market, to scope the project and to review key functionality and technical requirements – leading to a “long list” of potential solutions.

 The long list becomes a short list once the initial brand review is complete.
 The customer will then contact each vendor and invites them to a meeting or demo.
 After the demo, the customer will review solutions based on trust, expertise and scalability.

 The customer chooses a vendor, agrees on a solution and signs the contract.
 The implementation process begins and an internal “roll out” team is formed.
 With support from the solution provider, the customer outlines success criteria, KPIs and launch timeline.